What is Hooke’s Law?

 For Springs, Hooke’s law states that the force (F) required to extend or compress a spring by some distance (x) varies proportionately with respect to that distance.
 This means more force will be required to elongate a spring more and vice versa.

-When elastic materials like springs are stretched using a force (F), deformation of atoms and molecules occurs until stress is being applied and they get back to their initial state when the stress is removed.
+When elastic materials like springs are stretched using a force (F), deformation of atoms and molecules occurs until stress is applied and they get back to their initial state when the stress is removed.

 Hooke’s Law Equation for Spring